 A Python framework for building reactive web-apps.
 Developed by Plotly.

-Build on top of Plotly.js, React, and Flask, Dash ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical python code.
+Built on top of Plotly.js, React and Flask, Dash ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical python code.
+Read our tutorial proudly crafted ❤️ by dash itself.

 Contact and Support